QCU87Z/ansible-molecule-playbook-demo/README.md

 # Molecule testing example for testing an Ansible playbook

 This is an example of how to set up molecule to test a playbook rather than a role.
+Based off video from geerlingguy

 > This is configured to use docker as the driver